 "I think watching the sunrise or sunset reinforces that although it feels like the world has come to a standstill, it hasn't.

-Reading, baking or calling a friend are good distractions and take your full attention even for a little while when it comes to either dark thoughts or substance cravings.
+Reading, baking or calling a riend are good distractions and take your full attention even for a little while when it comes to either dark thoughts or substance cravings.
 I think it's especially important to keep in contact with friends, family or support during this time.
 Any human interaction can help."

+Annalise,

-Annalise, MA Student in illustration and Barod Service User
+MA Student in illustration and Swansea Barod

+Service User

-"I am lucky, I have a solid support network, I'm keeping my mind occupied with my guitar and my weights.
+"I'm lucky, I have a solid support network, and I'm keeping my mind occupied with my guitar and my weights.
 I want people to know support is still available.
 Yes, services might look a little different in lockdown, but I'd encourage people to reach out."

-Tim, Cyfle Cymru Gwent Volunteer
+Tim Morgan, Cyfle Cymru Gwent Peer Mentor and GDAS Volunteer